-10) There are preloaded images that can used to print a test page.
+12) There are preloaded images that can used to print a test page.
 Click Devices >> Print Test Page to see the choices.
 It is suggested that you print a test page upon completion of the setup to confirm the printer has been properly installed.
-Use [Shift] and [Ctrl] to click multiple pages), and then click OK.
-More about the uses of each page can be found in the Help Topics file within the ProRIP program.
+Use [Shift] and [Ctrl] to select multiple pages, and then click OK.
+More about the uses of each page can be found in the Help Topics file within the ProRIP program as well as the ProRIP User Manual.